1) Congratulations to all High School and College Seniors

-36) Grant Money Available for 4-H Activities/Camps/Events – The council decided to provide some financial support to 4-H groups and individuals for educational and service learning opportunities such as camps, contests such as PASE/Life Challenge, & other events.
+26) Grant Money Available for 4-H Activities/Camps/Events – The council decided to provide some financial support to 4-H groups and individuals for educational and service learning opportunities.
+The Council hopes that clubs and individuals will use these grants to take teams to the state competitions, perform community service projects, or lead 4-H workshops.
 In order to receive any funds, clubs and/or individuals need to submit a one-page proposal stating: the proposed date/time frame of the event or project, goals, description, estimated number of participants, amount of other

 4-H CLUB NEWS

-42) Upcoming 4-H Events/Important Dates
+28) Upcoming 4-H Events/Important Dates

 2019 Fair Dates- Frontier County Fair in Stockville July 27-August 4

 Eustis Fair & Corn Show is July 28-August 3

-26 - YQCA – Eustis 6:30 pm - 8:00 pm
+30 - Sheep & Goat Tagging Day - Eustis @ 6:30 pm - 8:00 pm

 20 - 4-H Council Meeting– Curtis @ 7:30 pm – Ed Center Rm 129